 - 9. The economic realities unfolding from the on-going crisis in industrialized economies and the regulatory challenges emerging in the aftermath of the 2008 global financial crisis will need to be balanced against some pending financial structural reform agenda in African MICs.
 In particular, financial inclusion is an economic and political objective across MICs, as it is view as a supporting instrument to increase income, employment, and entrepreneurial opportunities.
 The relative size of the unbanked populations in MICs is telling, and more could be done in this area as a way to support business initiatives and encourage savings among the population. - 10.
 In this regard, let me note that the Namibia Financial Sector Strategy (NFSS) was launched by the government in mid-August 2012.
-Highlights to date regarding the Strategy's implementation include, among others, the introduction of a Basic Bank Account in Namibia (intended for individuals earning N\$2000 per month or less --US\$210 dollars-with no monthly fees charged by banks on these accounts), the issuance of regulations on electronic money, and many other initiatives aimed at promoting the financial inclusion agenda. - 11.
-Striking the balance between financial inclusion and financial stability is particularly prominent in Namibia, which suffers from one of the most uneven distributions of income in the world, as measured by a Ginicoefficient of 0.60.
+Highlights to date regarding the Strategy's implementation include, among others, the introduction of a Basic Bank Account in Namibia (intended for individuals earning N\$2000 per month or less --US\$210 dollars-with no monthly fees charged by banks on these accounts), the issuance of regulations on electronic money, the granting of a bank license to a SME Bank, the implementation of a financial literacy campaign across the country, as well as the preparation of a number of studies to inform policy initiatives regarding financial inclusion in Namibia (e.g., optimal was to develop a credit bureau in Namibia; Guidelines for Consumer Protection publications; consumers' procedures for issuing complaints against banks). - 11.
+Striking the balance between financial inclusion and financial stability is particularly prominent in Namibia, which suffers from one of the most uneven distributions of income in the world, as measured by a Ginicoefficient of 0.60; a lasting legacy of historic race inequality in the region.

 While Namibia's inequality is extreme, such inequality is, however, not uncommon in many MICs, with, in many instances, inequality increasing as countries become more wealthy, before levelling-off when countries reach high-income status.
-This income inequality factor presents development-related challenges in MICs, not least in the fiscal and monetary policy making.
+This income inequality factor presents of developmentrelated challenges in MICs, not least in the fiscal and monetary policy making.
 Technical activities such as the setting of interest rates, for example, require careful consideration so as to avoid regressive practices with excessively negative impacts on the poorer sectors of society.